filecoin-project/FIPs/FIPS/fip-lowerbatchBal.md

 ## Change Motivation
-Since August, gas used for onboarding methods has been higher than in the past year (see [#1092](https://github.com/filecoin-project/FIPs/discussions/1092) for more details on data and causes).
+Since August 2024, gas used for onboarding methods has been higher than in the past year (see [#1092](https://github.com/filecoin-project/FIPs/discussions/1092) for more details on data and causes).
 A simple mechanism to reduce gas consumption is batching: at times of high demand for network gas, storage providers (SPs) should be incentivized to batch as much as possible for both precommit and provecommit.

 ### Precommit
 Due to the batch fee, currently precommit batching is only rational when the base fee exceeds 0.09 nanoFIL.
 Removing this fee will eliminate this obstacle, enabling more batching and therefore gas saving.
 To have a rough estimate of the saving, we can compare two recent messages (no deal)
 - [Msg 1](https://www.filutils.com/en/message/bafy2bzacedrbvzzcea3uwtqmas7zp5moxxpbceywukxux5fvgnbi2pj25hkjs): PreCommiSectorBatch2 for 1 sector : 16.5 M gas used
-- [Msg 2](https://www.filutils.com/en/message/bafy2bzacebbc5pdzweouhvopgfvlc4trlips4ynszut774fxkv5omz3cicd3e): PreCommitSectorBatch2 for 4 sectors):  177 M/ 4 =  ~4.5 gas used (per sector)
+- [Msg 2](https://www.filutils.com/en/message/bafy2bzacebbc5pdzweouhvopgfvlc4trlips4ynszut774fxkv5omz3cicd3e): PreCommitSectorBatch2 for 4 sectors):  17.7 M/ 4 =  ~4.4 M gas used (per sector)

 Which indicates that batching can bring a ~70% of gas saving.